google/startup-os/tutorials/proto_rename/renaming-proto.md

 setter to
 `setFavoritePizzaTopping(Person.FavoritePizzaTopping.SEAFOOD)`
 in `writePerson()` method.
-- Run the command to reads `person.pb` file:
+- Run the command to read `person.protobin` file:
 ```bash
 bazel run //tutorials/proto_rename:person_tool -- read
 ```
-You can see that we still read `person.pb` file and `OLIVES_AND_PINEAPPLE` field was changed to `SEAFOOD`.
+You can see that we still read `person.protobin` file and `OLIVES_AND_PINEAPPLE` field was changed to `SEAFOOD`.

 ## Renaming message field